 Working professionals need to keep learning to stay competitive in today's job market but finding the time and resources can be tricky.
 A “one size fits all approach” doesn’t meet the educational needs of all types of learners, especially adult learners who need to balance going to school along with the demands of their family life and career.
 That’s why our goal is to provide unique opportunities for those who don’t fit the mold of a traditional full-time, on-campus student.

-To further help you get a degree, meet your goals and advance your career, we’re happy to announce that the University of Washington Continuum College is partnering with Excelsior College, an accredited, not-for-profit online institution.
+To further help you get a degree, meet your goals and advance your career, we’re happy to announce that the University of Washington Continuum College is partnering with Excelsior University, an accredited, not-for-profit online institution.
 Through this partnership, the colleges will provide University of Washington Professional & Continuing Education certificate graduates with a pathway to an Excelsior degree by offering discounted tuition and awarding college credit for select professional or noncredit certificates.

-The idea to increase the number of pathways from noncredit to credit programs emerged after a meeting between David Schejbal, the president of Excelsior College, and Rovy Branon, vice provost at UW Continuum College, and the desire to create more opportunities for students to earn additional credentials.
+The idea to increase the number of pathways from noncredit to credit programs emerged after a meeting between David Schejbal, the president of Excelsior University, and Rovy Branon, vice provost at UW Continuum College, and the desire to create more opportunities for students to earn additional credentials.

 "Learning can take many forms and often occurs outside of what we consider traditional classrooms.
 In today’s fast-paced and quickly changing world, people need flexibility to continue their learning while balancing their work and other life obligations,” says Branon.
 “Our institutions have long traditions of serving adult and non-traditional learners and we are excited to create more flexible paths for students to meet their personal and professional goals.”

 This partnership means all graduates of UW Professional & Continuing Education certificate programs receive 20% off tuition for undergraduate degree programs and 15% off graduate degree programs and get a discount on their graduation fee for any Excelsior degree program.